benlau6/benlau6.github.io/src/content/notes/boosting.md

 - Due to shrinkage, many of the trees could be similar to each other.
 Lasso could be used as a post-processor to select a subset of these trees, reweight them, and hence produce a prediction model with far fewer trees with comparable accuracy.
 - However, it would introduce a new tuning parameter, which is critical to be selected correctly for the performance of the model.

+## Bayesian Additive Regression Trees (BART) is a Bayesian version of boosting

+- Bayesian Additive Regression Trees (BART) are similar to Gradient Boosting Tree (GBT) methods in that they sum the contribution of sequential weak learners.
+This is opposed to Random Forests, which average many independent estimates.
+But instead of multiplying each sequential tree by a small constant (the learning rate) as in GBT, the Bayesian approach is to use a prior. [summary blog](https://blog.zakjost.com/post/bart/) [technical blog](https://jmloyola.github.io/posts/2019/06/introduction-to-bart) [example blog](https://www.pymc.io/projects/bart/en/latest/examples/bart_introduction.html)

 ## References

 - Efron, B., & Hastie, T. (2021).
 Computer Age Statistical Inference: Algorithms, Evidence, and Data Science.
 Cambridge University Press.